kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+For the introduction of new formats in CRDs:

+Today, [supported formats](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apiextensions-apiserver/pkg/apiserver/validation/formats.go) is used strip out unsupported formats when used in older version of the kube-apiserver.
+We will extend this to have two lists:  `supported` and `storage`.
+All new formats will be added to `storage` for at least one minor release of Kubernetes before the format is added to `supported` so that any usages of the new formats written to CRDs downgrade safely.

 ### Version Skew Strategy